-Our operations historically have been financed primarily from the sale of redeemable convertible preferred stock and borrowings under our 2020 Vehicle Floorplan Facility.
 On June 11, 2020, we completed our IPO in which we sold 24,437,500 shares of our common stock, which included 3,187,500 shares sold pursuant to the exercise by the underwriters of an over-allotment option to purchase additional shares, for proceeds of \$504.0 million, net of the underwriting discount and before deducting offering expenses of \$7.5 million.
 On September 15, 2020, we completed our follow-on public offering in which we sold 10,800,000 shares of common stock for proceeds of \$569.5 million, net of the underwriting discount and before deducting offering expenses of \$1.5 million.
-As of March 31, 2021, we had cash and cash equivalents of \$940.3 million.
+On June 18, 2021, we issued \$625.0 million aggregate principal amount of the Notes for net proceeds of \$608.8 million.
+As of June 30, 2021, we had cash and cash equivalents of \$1,463.6 million.

-We anticipate that our existing cash and cash equivalents and the 2020 Vehicle Floorplan Facility will be sufficient to support our working capital and capital expenditure requirements for at least the next twelve months from the date of this Quarterly Report on Form 10-Q. For the three months ended March 31, 2021, we generated a net loss.
+We anticipate that our existing cash and cash equivalents and the 2020 Vehicle Floorplan Facility will be sufficient to support our working capital and capital expenditure requirements for at least the next twelve months from the date of this Quarterly Report on Form 10-Q. For the three and six months ended June 30, 2021, we generated a net loss.
 We have not been profitable since our inception in 2012 and we expect to incur additional losses in the future.

 We historically have funded vehicle inventory purchases primarily through our floorplan financing arrangements.
 Our cash flows from operations may differ substantially from our net loss due to non-cash charges or due to changes in balance sheet accounts.
 The timing of our cash flows from operating activities can also vary among periods due to the timing of payments made or received.
-Our future capital requirements will depend on many factors, including our rate of revenue growth, our efforts to reduce costs per unit, the expansion of our inventory and sales and marketing activities, investment in our reconditioning, logistics and customer experience operations, enhancements to our ecommerce platform, and increased hiring efforts.
+Our future capital requirements will depend on many factors, including our rate of revenue growth, our efforts to reduce costs per unit, the expansion of our inventory, sales and marketing activities, investment in our reconditioning, logistics, finance and customer experience operations, enhancements to our ecommerce platform, and increased hiring efforts.
 We may be required to seek additional equity or debt financing in the future to fund our operations or to fund our needs for capital expenditures.
 In the event that additional financing is required, we may not be able to raise it on terms acceptable to us, or at all.
 If we are unable to raise additional capital or generate cash flows necessary to expand our operations, our business, results of operations and financial condition could be adversely affected.